 Not expected to give rise to an acute hazard under normal conditions of use.
-May cause an allergic skin reaction in sensitive individuals.

 Inhalation

 In the unlikely event of dizziness or nausea, remove casualty to fresh air.
 If symptoms persist, obtain medical attention.

 Skin

 Remove contaminated clothing and wash affected skin with soap and water.
 If persistent irritation occurs, obtain medical attention.
 If high pressure injection injuries occur, obtain medical attention immediately.